 After graduating with a degree in Studio Art from Scripps College in 2010, Julia traveled to France to work at her family’s estate in Saint-Émilion, Bordeaux.
 During her time there, she developed a deeper understanding of the industry and learned what it takes to create a successful brand and how much hard work goes into crafting a single bottle of wine.
 Today, Julia is involved in multiple aspects of her family business.
 She works primarily in marketing and communications, and travels internationally to support the company’s global outreach.

-This 100% Cabernet Franc was picked from our estate vineyards in Chalk Hill.
-The fruit was picked early in harvest during August to preserve the bright acidity of an elegant rosé.
-Mirroring traditional rosé production in Champagne, the grapes were fermented at low temperatures in stainless steel tanks.
+The 2021 Cenyth Rosé is composed of 100% Cabernet Franc sourced from the Chalk Hill AVA in Sonoma County.
+The fruit was picked early in harvest to preserve the bright acidity of an elegant rosé.
+Mirroring traditional rosé production in France, the grapes were fermented at low temperatures in stainless steel tanks.
 The wine was kept fresh with no malolactic fermentation or barrel aging, showcasing the floral notes of Cabernet Franc and the beauty of Sonoma County.

 If it is true that “the apple doesn’t fall far from the tree” then perhaps the same may be said about grapes on the vine – at least in the case of Hélène Seillan, winemaker for Cenyth and daughter of renowned winemaker Pierre Seillan.